1970 Chevrolet Nova Yenko Deuce

 The Cranberry Red Yenko Deuce, one of just 175 built for 1970, quickly won Brenda’s affection and became her daily driver for nearly two decades.
 In the late 1980s, after 17 years and over 123,000 miles together, she retired the Deuce to dry storage at her home, where it remained unmodified until 2012, when it was acquired by local muscle car enthusiast Skip Lecates.
 His multi-year quest to secure the Baldwin Deuce was featured as the cover story in the September 2012 edition of Muscle Car Review.

 After emerging from its slumber in exceedingly solid, original condition, the Baldwin Deuce was reportedly treated to a complete, nut-and-bolt restoration by the noted stars of Overhaulin’ at MASCAR Auto Body in Costa Mesa, California.
-Upon the restoration’s completion, the Nova earned 994 out of 1,000 points to win Concours Gold honors at the 2015 Muscle Car and Corvette Nationals, a testament to both MASCAR’s painstaking methods and the Baldwins’ decades of care.
+Upon completion, the Nova earned 994 out of 1,000 points to win Concours Gold at the 2015 Muscle Car and Corvette Nationals, a testament to both MASCAR’s painstaking methods and the Baldwins’ decades of care.

 The Nova joined Ron and Sarah Jury’s esteemed collection in 2018 and was shown at several Antique Automobile Club of America events in 2019, where it won a National First Prize and became a Grand National winner.
 Today, it presents wonderfully in its correct color combination of Cranberry Red over Black vinyl, retaining details specific to Nova Yenkos, such as the hood-mounted tachometer, exterior graphics, and badges.
-Further, it is equipped with a correct 350-cubic-inch LT1 V-8 engine, Turbo-Hydramatic automatic transmission, and 12-bolt Positraction rear differential, currently fitted with 3.50:1 gears; the original 4.10:1 gears are included in the sale, along with a 2024 Certificate of Authenticity issued by marque expert Jerry MacNeish.
+Further, it is equipped with a correct 350-cubic-inch LT1 V-8 engine, Turbo-Hydramatic automatic transmission, and 12-bolt Positraction rear differential, currently fitted with 3.50:1 gears.
+The original 4.10:1 gears are included in the sale, along with a 2024 Certificate of Authenticity issued by marque expert Jerry MacNeish.

 Any authentic Yenko product is a rare find, especially given the hard lives high-performance cars often endure.
 This well-known Yenko Deuce, cherished for over four decades by its original owner and masterfully restored to correct specifications, presents a truly unique opportunity for automotive enthusiasts of every stripe.